Thank you for your interest in RV Transport, Inc.

 This is what you must have.

-You must have a three-quarter ton or one ton pick-up, preferably not more then five years old.
-We do consider older trucks with less than 200,000 miles.
-A turbo charged diesel engine is the most economical.
+You must have a three-quarter ton or one ton pick-up, a turbo charged diesel engine is the most economical.
 Four-wheel drive may be a benefit in some climates, and dual rear wheels may be a benefit for some loads.

 If you choose to run a tailgate, it must be the “V” gate type.
 Leave your stock tailgate at home.
 It is handy to have a good quality CB.
 If you have a “cross-bed” carpenter’s type toolbox that sits above the body of the pick-up, leave it at home.
 You must have 48-52 inches of clearance in front of the kingpin.
 Anything that extends above the bed of the pick-up within this area, including a rear window spoiler, tool box or roll bar/headache rack, will interfere with the towing of a fifth wheel unit and you will be required to remove them before being dispatched.